CleanroomMC/cleanroom-website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     catalyst(IIngredient, float)
     ```

 - `String`.
 The category that the recipe belongs to.
 If the category doesn't exist, it will throw an error.
-Requires not null.
+Requires not null and the category must exist.

     ```groovy:no-line-numbers
     category(String)
     ```

 - `ArrayList<GsParticle>`.
 The particles that will be spawned when the recipe is crafted.
 Overrides the category particles.
-The first `int` value is the amount of particles, the second `float` value is the speed of the particles.
+The `int` value is the amount of particles, the `float` value is the speed of the particles.

     ```groovy:no-line-numbers
+    particle(GsParticle)
     particle(String, int, float)
     particle(EnumParticleTypes, int, float)
     ```

 - `GsEnum.QueueType`.
 If the recipe can be queued.
 Overrides the category queueable.
-Allowed values are either: `true`, `false` or `'YES'`, `'NO'`.
+Allowed values are either: `true`, `false` or `YES`, `NO`.

     ```groovy:no-line-numbers
     queueable(String)